-(Prerequisite: PSYC B101 and consent of instructor) Closely supervised project or research experience in psychology.
-Contract approval by instructor, advisor, and Department Chair is required.
+(Prerequisite:Contract approval is required, and PSYC B101 and consent of instructor) Closely supervised project or research experience in psychology.
 May be repeated for up to six credit hours.
 Not for psychology major credit.

 PSYC B401 - COGNITIVE PSYCHOLOGY (3).

 (Prerequisite: PSYC B302) Research and theories on sensory memory, attention, short-term and working memory, human learning and forgetting, imagery, long-term memory, speech perception, reading, language, thinking and problem solving and decision making.